dotBunny/VSCode/README.md

 > Seamless Visual Studio Code Integration in Unity - As seen in the [Visual Studio Code documentation!](https://code.visualstudio.com/Docs/runtimes/unity)

 ### Requirements
-##### Unity 4.6+
+##### Unity 4.5+
-I am not sure exactly where in the 4.x cycle some of the features I'm using were introduced, but I'm guessing its around the 4.6+ mark.
+I am not sure exactly where in the 4.x cycle some of the features I'm using were introduced, but I'm guessing its around the 4.5+ mark.
+I've checked with the latest 4.5.0f6 release.

 #####Visual Studio Code 0.10.1+
 Get the [latest version](https://code.visualstudio.com), or have a look at the past releases of the VSCode [plugin](https://github.com/dotBunny/VSCode/releases/tag/1.6.5) for support for your version.